-If an individual is disabled and entitled to Social Security Title 2 benefits – also called Disability Insurance benefits, his or her minor children can also receive benefits from Social Security.
+If you are disabled and entitled to Social Security Disability – also called Disability Insurance Benefits, your minor children may also be able to get benefits from Social Security.

-It is important to remember that auxiliary benefits are only available if the disabled parent (disabled mother or disabled father) is receiving Disability Insurance benefits.
-There are no auxiliary benefits when the disable parent is receiving Social Security Title 16 Supplemental Security Income (SSI) benefits.
+- Auxiliary benefits are only available if the disabled parent (disabled mother or disabled father) is receiving Disability Insurance benefits.
+There are no auxiliary benefits when the disable parent is receiving Social Security Title 16 – Supplemental Security Income (SSI) benefits.

 Other than the parent being disabled, what else do you need to receive children’s benefits?

 For more information, take a look at 20 CFR 404.350 “Who is entitled to children’s benefits.”